Even Adele knew that Beyonce's 'Lemonade' was different and here's why

 "We all experience pain and loss and often we become inaudible.
 My intention for the film and album was to create a body of work that would give a voice to our pain, our struggles, our darkness, and our history.
 To confront issues that makes us uncomfortable," Beyoncé said as she accepted her award for Best Urban Contemporary Album for "Lemonade."

-She continued on, highlighting why black joy and black history matters, especially during Black History Month and even during the entire year.
+She continued, highlighting why black joy and black history matters, especially during Black History Month and even during the entire year.

 "It is important to me to show images to my children that reflect their beauty so they can grow up in a world where they look in the mirror, first to their own families then as well the news, the Super Bowl, the White House, and the Grammys and see themselves and have no doubt that they are beautiful, intelligent, and capable.
 This is something I want for every child of every race, and I feel it's vital that we learn from our past and recognize our tendencies to repeat our mistakes."